 5 best practices in mobile UX design

-Now it’s time to put the theory into practice and discover the best strategies to make excellent mobile UX design.
-You’ll deliver an outstanding and hassle-free experience to your mobile users by following them.
+Now it’s time to put the theory into practice and discover the best strategies to make excellent mobile app design.
+You’ll deliver an outstanding and hassle-free mobile app user experience to your users by following them.

 1. Make it fully accessible